 Do you use Benjamin Moore paints?

-No, we only use ML Campbell lacquers and conversion varnishes that were designed for kitchen cabinets.
-Benjamin Moore does not manufacture lacquers.
+No, we only use paints and clearcoats that were designed for kitchen cabinets.
+Benjamin Moore does not manufacture polyurethane or lacquers.
 They claim that some of their latex paints can be used on cabinets.
-While it may be true, latex paints are never used to finish factory built and factory finished cabinets because lacquers are far superior than even the best latex paint.
+While it may be true, latex paints are never used to finish factory built and factory finished cabinets because polyurethane and lacquers are far superior than even the best latex paint.

-However we can match any Benjamin Moore color.
+However we can match any color from Benjamin Moore or Sherwin Williams.

 What is glazing?